isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 As the High Availability hook library is an HTTPS client, there is no ``cert-required`` parameter in this hook configuration.
 This parameter can be set in Control Agent to require and verify client certificate in Client-Server communication.
-It does not affect communication between HA peers.
+It does not affect communication between HA peers at the client side, see below for the server side.

-Currently using HTTPS in HA setup requires use of Control Agent on all peers.
+Before Kea 2.2.0 using HTTPS in HA setup requires use of Control Agent on all peers.
 (See :ref:`tls` for Control Agent TLS configuration).

+Since Kea 2.2.0 the HTTPS server side is supported:

+- the peer entry for the server name is used for the TLS setting.

+- the new ``require-client-certs`` specifies if client certificates are required and verified, i.e. like ``cert-required``.
+It defaults to true and is a HA config (vs peer config) parameter.

 Following is an example of HA server pair and Control Agent configuration for Hot-Standby with TLS.